Big-Data-ETSIT/practica_creativa/README.md

 ## Back End Architecture

 The back end architecture diagram shows how we train a classifier model using historical data (all flights from 2015) on disk (HDFS or Amazon S3, etc.) to predict flight delays in batch in Spark.
 We save the model to disk when it is ready.
-Next, we launch Zookeeper and a Kafka queue.
+Next, we launch a Kafka queue.
 We use Spark Streaming to load the classifier model, and then listen for prediction requests in a Kafka queue.
 When a prediction request arrives, Spark Streaming makes the prediction, storing the result in MongoDB where the web application can pick it up.

 This architecture is extremely powerful, and it is a huge benefit that we get to use the same code in batch and in realtime with PySpark Streaming.